 For legal purposes, reference is made to the Regulations on the implementation of the European Economic Area (EEA) Financial Mechanism and of the Norwegian Financial Mechanism 2014-2021 (the Regulations).
 This document will be updated to reflect modifications to the legal framework.
+This guidance might be completed by ad-hoc recommendations or interpretations issued by the Donors or the FMO by the means of formal or informal communications.
 In case of any inconsistency, the provisions of the latter shall apply.